HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Temporarily disable plugins or web application firewalls for testing

-• Test the site without individual .htaccess rules
+• Test the site without custom .htaccess rules

 429 – Too Many Requests